COVID-19: Advice if You're Pregnant or Breastfeeding

 If you're pregnant

-Pregnancy causes changes in the body that may raise the risk for some infections.
-Pregnant women are more likely to get seriously ill from respiratory infections, like the flu.
+While pregnant, you are at higher risk for getting seriously ill from COVID-19.
+That's because pregnancy causes changes in the body that may raise the risk for some infections.
 So it's important to try to avoid infections.
 The same steps that can help prevent COVID-19 will also help prevent other viral infections, like colds and the flu.
-These steps are the same for all of us:

 - Practice social distancing.
-When you're out, keep a space of 6 feet (2 meters) between yourself and others.
+When you're out, keep a space of at least 6 feet (2 meters) between yourself and others.

 - Stay away from people who seem sick or are coughing or sneezing.